nickjbrowning/cscs-docs/docs/software/prgenv/prgenv-nvfortran.md

 !!! note
     By default, use the `prgenv-gnu` toolchain for a generic environment for building GPU applications.
-    It provides CUDA and libraries with GPU support enabled for the Grace-Hopper nodes, the gnu compiler toolchain that it provides has better C and C++ standards complianace, and it also provides more libraries and tools than this `nvfortran` uenv.
+    It provides CUDA and libraries with GPU support enabled for the Grace-Hopper nodes, the gnu compiler toolchain that it provides has better C and C++ standards compliance, and it also provides more libraries and tools than this `nvfortran` uenv.

 ## Versioning